mikewest/fallow/data/articles/2006/04/mcwmagnolia.markdown

 ArticleID:  13
 Published:  1146071640
 Modified:   1150558906
-Title:      mcw_ma_gnolia
+Title:      "mcw_ma_gnolia"
-Slug:       mcwmagnolia
+Slug:       "mcwmagnolia"
-OneLine:    `mcw_ma_gnolia` is a TextPattern plugin that generates a customizable Ma.gnolia link roll for use on your website.
+OneLine:    "`mcw_ma_gnolia` is a TextPattern plugin that generates a customizable Ma.gnolia link roll for use on your website."
 Tags:
     - TextPattern